rituaria/f24_bmmb852_ritu/hw_08/README.md

 # Week 8: Generate a BAM alignment file

+## Edits and notes after lecture

+Turns out my coverage for the original dataset was far too low, and the contigs were all really short so in IGV it looked like there was nothing aligning.
+I should probably switch to a more annotated organism for testing, but increasing coverage in simulation or downloading a larger set of data from the SRR does show more stuff happening.

+## Original File Submission

 Makefile from hw_07 was used and targets for indexing and aligning added.
 The ```index``` target indexes the reference genome and ```align``` target pulls the simulated reads and reads from an SRR and aligns with ```bwa mem```.
 Summary statistics for each bam file (after indexing) are generated.